-Crisis Fuel Assistance can help you with a heating crisis during the winter months.
+A program that can help you with a heating crisis in the winter months.

-- Purchase the primary source of your heat (e.g., electricity, kerosene, natural gas, oil, propane, or wood);
+- Purchase the primary source of your heat.

-- Purchase electricity if it's required to run your heating system;
+- Pay for electricity if it's required to run your heating system.

 - Work with your electric or natural gas company to prevent disconnection.

-You can apply for Crisis Fuel Assistance starting the last Monday in November to the last Friday in April.
-Do not wait until you have run out of fuel to apply as fuel dealers often charge a special trip fee for emergency deliveries.
+Don't wait until you run out of fuel to apply.
+Fuel dealers often charge a special trip fee for emergency deliveries.
 We cannot help you if the fuel has already been delivered or the furnace work has been completed.

 - Apply in person at your local Community Action Agency.

 - Please call first.
 They'll tell you what documents and information you need to bring.

 - If you are elderly or disabled and can't apply in person, your local agency may accept your application by phone.